jsa2/EAST/readme.md

 1. Get alerts from Microsoft Cloud Defender on subscription check
 2. Form new controls per resourceProvider for alerts

-## reporting
+## Reporting

-EAST is not focsed to provide automated report generation, as it provides mostly JSON files with control and evaluation status.
-The idea is to use separate tooling to create reports, which are fairly trivial to automate via MD creation scripts and tools such as [Pandoc](https://github.com/jgm/pandoc#the-universal-markup-converter)
+EAST is not focused to provide automated report generation, as it provides mostly JSON files with control and evaluation status.
+The idea is to use separate tooling to create reports, which are fairly trivial to automate via markdown creation scripts and tools such as [Pandoc](https://github.com/jgm/pandoc#the-universal-markup-converter)

 - While focus is not on the reporting, this repo includes example automation for report creation with pandoc to ease reading of the results in single document format.